chef-training/garcon-de-chef-training/README.md

   ```
   3. Modify profile value in your `config.yml`
   4. Follow other parts of the `How to Use` section above

+> NOTE: Should you have AWS access and secret keys hardcoded as environment variables Terraform will give these values precedence.
+You may wish to update those entries or manage your AWS credentials as indicated above.

 ## Testing